ndq3004/RazorPagesIdentityManager/Readme-part2-turn-to-OpenID.md

 # RazorPageShopManager Part 2: Turn This App Into An Identity Provider (Auth API)

-Yes, this is possible.

-If your goal is:
+Goal:

 - keep this app as user management (users/roles/permissions)
 - expose a central login page for other applications
 - redirect users back with tokens (JWT)
 - support consent screen (Allow/Deny)

-then your app needs to become an OAuth2/OpenID Connect Authorization Server.
+=> Turn app to an OAuth2/OpenID Connect Authorization Server.

-Since you do not want IdentityServer, the practical choice in .NET is:
+Do not use IdentityServer, the practical choice in .NET is:

 - ASP.NET Core Identity for user accounts, roles, and local login UI
 - OpenIddict for OAuth2/OIDC endpoints and token issuance